 Shared vs. Solo Accounts

-Referral SaaSquatch provides flexible options for structuring how participants are grouped in your referral program.
+SaaSquatch provides flexible options for structuring how participants are grouped in your programs.

-An account is the lowest-level structure in your referral program used to organize referral participants.
+An account is the lowest-level structure in your programs used to organize participants.

 Key aspects of an account: